albertattard/blog/_posts/2015-11-07-compress-large-text-data-in-table.md

 ### Common Code

-In this article we will see how we can compress text data to reduce the space used and also possibly protect such data using encryption algorithms.
-In order to facilitate the tests three classes were added which performs the following
+In this article, we will see how we can compress text data to reduce the space used and also possibly protect such data using encryption algorithms.
+In order to facilitate the tests, three classes were added which performs the following

 1. Write data into a database table
 1. Read data from the database table and validate it